 Safe Water Network set out in 2009 to prove that locally-owned water stations could provide safe, affordable water to people without access in Ghana.
-With the help of our partners including The Hilton Foundation, Newman's Own Foundation, The PepsiCo Foundation and Kosmos Energy, we are now providing reliable, safe water access to nearly 50,000 people throughout the country.
+With the help of our partners including the Conrad N. Hilton Foundation, Newman's Own Foundation, PepsiCo Foundation, Kosmos Energy and BGI Properties, we are now providing reliable, safe water access to nearly 100,000 people throughout the country.

-The eight sites in operation as of the summer of 2013, all cover their operating costs.
+With over a dozen Safe Water Stations in operation to date, all are covering their operating costs.
 This is an important aspect to long-term sustainability because it not only contributes to financial stability, it also means significant household penetration.
 When Safe Water Network achieves 75% household usage, it translates into significant community health improvement.

 This local success is due in part to Safe Water Network's commitment to develop the local capability to own and manage their water systems.
 On-going support is a critical component of this effort and we have developed extensive field-tested training programs and materials to address the technical and marketing aspects of a water-station operation.